syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% endtabs %}

 N> If an occurrence at the specified date is changed, the `GetOccurrenceAppointment` method returns the changed occurrence (Recurrence Exception dates).
- If an occurrence at the specified date is deleted or not present, the `GetOccurrenceAppointment` method returns null.
+ If an occurrence at the specified date is deleted or not present,then the `GetOccurrenceAppointment` method returns null.

 ## Recurrence pattern exceptions
 You can delete or change any recurrence pattern appointment by handling exception dates and exception appointments to that recurring appointment.